 The Accelerated Route to Medical School is unique among Canadian universities.
 It is based on an integrated '2 + 4' year training program.
 This new educational initiative is aimed at shortening the minimum length of undergraduate training for students before entering medical school at Queen's.

 QuARMS students in year 1 and 2 of their undergraduate Bachelor degree program will be charged tuition and fees associated with the Bachelor degree program they are registered in.
 Once QuARMS students progress into the School of Medicine, they will be charged the tuition and fees associated with the year in which they are registered in their Doctor of Medicine degree program.

 Students do not apply directly to QuARMS.
 If you would like to be considered for QuARMS, you must complete the following steps:

 In order to be considered for QuARMS, you must be selected as a Chancellor's Scholarship nominee by your high school.
-The number of Chancellor's Scholarship nominees each high school can nominate is limited.
+The number of Chancellor's Scholarship nominees each high school can nominate is limited and only one (1) Chancellor's nominee can be selected to QuARMS.
 If you are interested in seeking a Chancellor's nomination, we encourage you to be pro-active at your high school and speak with your high school official (i.e. Guidance Counsellor) as soon as you return to school in the fall.